Kullenberg/Phenaros_image_analysis/README.md

 # Phenaros segmentation and image analysis

 This is my solution to the task given to me (https://github.com/pharmbio/SegMine).
 I have set up a CellProfiler pipeline (see CellProfiler_for_Phenaros_plate_96.cppipe) to segment the cells into masks, extract their morphological information (cell area, nucleus area, cell eccentricity, nucleus eccentricity, location and median radious) and then calculates the median values per well/site combo.
+## Installation
+To run this project, install the requirements by running pip install -r 'requirements.txt'

 The CellProfiler pipeline requires you to manually input the images corresponding to the wells used in the plate with the barcode "PB000096", which are the following:

   B03, B15, C07, C22, D08, D14, D16, E03, E23, F02, F09, F13, G06, G12, G14, H08, H11, H17, H19, I21, I23, J04, J08, K07, K13, K17, L02, L10, L14, M04, M18, M20, N12, N23, O05, O10, O17, O22.